Pylons/substanced/docs/content.rst

 ``request.registry.content.metadata(blogentry, 'icon')``

-  Will return the icon for the blogentry's content type or ``None`` if it does not exist.
+  Will return the icon class name for the blogentry's content type or ``None`` if it does not exist.

-``request.registry.content.metadata(blogentry, 'icon', 'icon-file')``
+``request.registry.content.metadata(blogentry, 'icon',
+                                    'glyphicon glyphicon-file')``

-  Will return the icon for the blogentry's content type or ``icon-file`` if it does not exist.
+  Will return the icon for the blogentry's content type or ``glyphicon glyphicon-file`` if it does not exist.

 Affecting Content Creation
 ==========================